 - For more things to know before planning your trip, check out my 55 Spain travel tips.

-Did you like this itinerary for one week in Andalucia?
+Did you like this itinerary for 7 days in Andalucia?
 Read more: